myafka/HN-API-Docs/Methods.md

 <h2>Users</h2>

-Gets the current user's HakerNews profile.
+Returns the current user's HakerNews profile.
 Only users that have public activity (comments or story submissions) on the site are available through the API.

 <h3>HTTP request</h3>